lanl/dsi/docs/intro-users.rst

 Backends are an interface between the DSI Core and a storage medium.
 Backends are designed to support a user-needed functionality.
-The default backend used in DSI is SQLite, but there is an option to use a DuckDB backend as well.
+The default backend used in DSI is **SQLite**, but there are an options to use others such as DuckDB as well.

-Users can interact with a backend by ingesting data into one from DSI, querying its data, or processing its data into DSI.
+Users can interact with a backend by ingesting data into one from DSI, querying its data through abstracted find functions, or processing its data into DSI.
 Users can also find instances of an object in a backend, display a table's data, or view statistics of each table in a backend.

 .. figure:: images/user_story.png